GuyDupenloup/gpt2_model_from_research_papers/README.md

 Here I had to do some research as I could not find any explanation for these differences.
 I found out from different sources that OpenAI's numbers actually are inaccurate.
 Mine are correct.

+To avoid confusion and make it easier to remember, I used 'gpt2', 'gpt2-medium', 'gpt2-large' and 'gpt2-xl' for the model sizes, like with the Hugging Face model.

 ## 11. Loading OpenAI's pretrained weights